-He made a comeback in the 1990s, continuing to tour around the world before a liver transplant forced him to slow down.
+He made a comeback in the 1990s, continuing to tour around the world before further health problems forced him to slow down.

 There were queues around the block as fans sang his songs while they waited to pay their final respects to the crooner at the chapel of rest on Monday.